26 BEST Vegetarian & Vegan Restaurants in Mexico City

 The best-looking vegan food in Mexico City

-For unusual, aesthetically pleasing vegan food in Roma Norte, La Pitahaya Vegana is one of the best-known vegan restaurants in Mexico City.
+For unusual, aesthetically pleasing vegan food in Roma Norte, La Pitahaya Vegana is one of the best-known vegan restaurants in the city.

 You only need to see their colorful Instagram with 30k followers to know about their vibrant pink tacos colored with beetroot.
 Order three for 180 pesos with toppings like avocado mousse, cauliflower with pineapple and coconut cream, and potato curry.